Houston Raceway Park: History

+Capacity

 Houston Raceway Park's paved pit area holds approximately 400 racing rigs, with additional pit parking available on grass.
 The spectator parking lots have a capacity of over 10,000 cars, along with a special VIP parking area capable of holding an additional 600 vehicles.

 The Park has a seating capacity of 30,000 with additional grandstand seating brought in during major events to accommodate reserved seat requests.
 Houston Raceway Park has permanent rest room facilities and concession buildings, located near spectator seating on both sides of the race track.